 As TCSPs often rely on equipment from multiple vendors, standardized and interoperable solutions are essential to seamlessly integrate cloud and network resources.

-Regarding to the use cases, the first one is service function chaining (SFC) in the clouds.
-SFC, such as virtual FW services, requires dynamic placement of service instances in the clouds, and there can be multiple instances of the same service function distributed across DCs at different locations.
+The first use case is service function chaining (SFC) in the cloud.
+SFC, such as virtual firewall services, requires dynamic placement of service instances in the clouds, and there can be multiple instances of the same service function distributed across DCs at different locations.
 The performance of SFC services provided to a customer relies on both the availability of computing resources in the cloud, and the topology and congestion condition of networks among the DCs to build optimized service function paths.

 One more use case is the cross-DC scheduling of computing and storage resources.
-Given the constraints of computing resources and storage costs, it's crucial to facilitate storage migration, analysis, and processing of large-scale data across various DCs.
+Given the constraints of computing resources and storage costs, it iss crucial to facilitate storage migration, analysis, and processing of large-scale data across various DCs.
 By leveraging the real-time perception of the cloud-computing network resource states provided by the cloud, TCSP's network controller can dynamically allocate storage and computing resources via Metro Area Network (MAN).
 This capability allows for flexible cross-DC storage, data modeling, and AI training, ensuring optimal service quality and efficient resource utilization.

-Another one is that Machine Learning (ML) and Federated ML applications in 5G and beyond demand massive computing resources which may spread in multiple Cloud DCs, and it also relies on the network to provide on-demand connections with required bandwidth and latency.
+Another use case is that Machine Learning (ML) and Federated ML applications in 5G and beyond demand massive computing resources which may spread in multiple Cloud DCs, and it also relies on the network to provide on-demand connections with required bandwidth and latency.
 The performance and efficiency of such application can be improved by dynamic coordination between cloud-aware service orchestrator and network controller for optimized computing resources utilization and network throughput.

-The Neotec BoF will discuss several use cases where better coordination between network controller and service orchestrator is needed, enabling the exchange of resource, attribute, status, requirement and policy between these domains.
+The Neotec BoF will discuss several use cases where better coordination between network controllers and service orchestrators is needed, enabling the exchange of resource, attributes, status, requirements and policy between these domains.
 It will analyze the gaps in existing IETF works for the coordination between network and clouds in management and operation, and hopefully identifies the potential work needed in IETF.

-If Neotec is finally approved as WG, it will also serve as a platform for the industry to exchange requirements, challenges and experiences related to coordinated network operations for cloud-based services.
+Neotec aims also to serve as a platform for the industry to exchange requirements, challenges, and experiences related to coordinated network operations for cloud-based services.

 ## Required Details